-Nick Oakley of KPMG’S Golf Business Advisory Service presented the finding of the most recent research undertaken into the performance of Golf Courses in the EMA.
-The statistical findings along with Nick’s recommendations to counter act the declining numbers gave delegates a great overview of what needs to be done to increase golf business.
+KPMG’S Golf Business Advisory Service presented the most recent research undertaken into the performance of Golf Courses in the EMA.
+The statistical findings along with recommendations to counter act the declining numbers gave delegates a great overview of what needs to be done to increase golf business.

 The Conference Programme was closed by two panel discussions the first being led by Antonio Garrido SGCOA President.
 He was joined on stage by Felipe Ortiz Patino (Valderamma Golf Club), Ramon Davila and Ricardo Arranz.
 The panel discussion focused on golf and tourism inSpainand highlighted the importance of the model they have developed in attracting overseas visitors.